MystenLabs/sui/doc/src/explore/examples.md

 ## NFTs

-In the [NFTs](../../../sui_programmability/examples/nfts) example, issue non-fungible tokens and see NFTs representing assets in a game.
+In the [NFTs](../../../sui_programmability/examples/nfts) example, browse non-fungible tokens of various types and see NFTs representing assets in a game.